raspberrypilearning/puzzle-room/en/step_4.md

 ```
 --- /task ---

-Now you can edit the `when this sprite clicked`{:class="block3events"} script, so that when the **handwheel** sprite is clicked it turns, and when it has turned the right number of times (`3` times in the example), the puzzle will be solved.
+Now you can edit the `when this sprite clicked`{:class="block3events"} script, so that when the **handwheel** sprite is clicked repeatedly it turns a small amount each time until it completes a full revolution.
+When it has completed the right number of full turns (`3` times in the example), the puzzle will be solved.

 --- task ---